1. Home

 Building on their understanding of objective/obstacle/tactic explored in Beat Analysis 1, students will analyze and be able to articulate all the elements influencing the world of the classical play, including language, social, political and historical elements.

-TA141 Design Lab / Credits earned: 3
+TA141 Design Lab / Credits earned: 2

-To empower our artists to learn the skills necessary to produce their own work and appreciate the work of designers on the artistic team, Design Lab emphasizes the skills necessary to create lights, sound, costumes and props to support the storytelling of the work you produce.
+To empower our artists to learn the skills necessary to produce their own work and appreciate the work of designers on the artistic team, Design Lab emphasizes the skills necessary to create lights, sound, video, costumes and props to support the storytelling of the work you produce.
 The class puts this theory into practice with (3) performance labs generated by the students in the first semester.

 • Instructor: Megan Wilkerson